Robert Holmes (scriptwriter): Early career

 In 1944, at the age of 18, Holmes joined the army, fighting with the Queen's Own Cameron Highlanders regiment in Burma.
 He rapidly earned a commission, and as such became the youngest commissioned officer in the entire British army during the Second World War.
 The fact that he lied about his age to get into the army was discovered at his commissioning, but apparently the only reaction was by a general who praised him, adding that he had done the same thing himself.

 Soon after the end of the war, Holmes returned to England and left the army, deciding to join the police.
 He trained at Hendon Police College, graduating the top of his year and joining the Metropolitan Police in London, serving at Bow Street Police Station.

 It was whilst serving as a police officer that Holmes first began to develop an interest in writing as a career.
 When giving evidence in court for prosecutions against offenders, he would often note the excitement and frantic work of the journalists reporting on the cases, and decided that he would like to do similar work.
 To this end, he taught himself shorthand in his spare time and eventually resigned from the Police force.

-He quickly found work writing for both local and national newspapers, initially in London and later in the Midlands.
+Holmes quickly found work writing for both local and national newspapers, initially in London and later in the Midlands.
 He also filed reports for the Press Association, which could be syndicated to a variety of sources, such as local or foreign newspapers.
 In the late 1950s he worked for a time writing and editing short stories for magazines, before receiving his first break in television when he contributed an episode to the famous medical series Emergency – Ward 10 (1957).

 Television

 Holmes found himself working almost exclusively in television drama after 1957.
 He began contributing episodes regularly to the adventure series Knight Errant before becoming that programme's story editor in 1959.
 He wrote several episodes of another medical drama, Dr. Finlay's Casebook, before in the early 1960s writing for a range of crime-related dramas: Dixon of Dock Green, The Saint, Ghost Squad, Public Eye and Intrigue all dealt with law enforcement, and benefiting from Holmes' real-life experiences.

-It was in 1965 that he first began writing in the science-fiction genre, when he contributed scripts to Undermind, a body-snatching drama from ITV.
+In 1965 Holmes began writing in the science fiction genre when he contributed scripts to Undermind, a body-snatching drama from ITV.
 He also worked in film once, storylining the movie Invasion, several elements from which would later crop up in his 1970 Doctor Who serial Spearhead from Space, and which had also been inspired by Nigel Kneale's 1955 Quatermass II serial.